hdGuild/HD-GoldenDeploy/readme.md

     1. use jenkins to deploy terraform ubuntu server on DO
     2. add Ansible to server deployed
     3. ansible deploy of LEMP server on ubuntu server
-    4. use jenkins to do setps from 2 to 3 above.
+    4. use jenkins to do the above 2 to 3 steps.